nish572/Sol-Engine/README.md

 - Then once you see the loaded scene in the playtest window, click 'Cancel' in the Load Existing Scene popup to exit back to the Editor.
 - To playtest this scene, click 'Start' from the Toolbar.
 - Scene-specific user controls for playing are detailed in the README included inside each Example Project's Asset's folder.

 ---

+### Components
+Sol Engine provides the following components to add to an entity to give it various data and by extension logic.

+- Transform
+-   This is

+---